Business mentoring

 01

-An ex-bank manager, academic, or somebody without substantial business experience who has just done a course might not be the right person for you.
+An ex-bank manager, academic, or somebody without substantial business experience might not be the right person for you.

 02